NickPyae/hellosally-ecc/open-horizon/build-and-run-horizon.md

 The organization is specified at `.horizon.namespace` and `.exchange.org`.

+The ECC-GUI is pulled in from the artifactory based docker registry and requires at this point that the user is logged in to the registry

 These instructions are assuming, and will be referring to, the default values specified at the nodes listed above.

 ### Build and Start the Services